-You will often hear the Nasca people described as “mysterious” – a mysterious people who left behind mysterious designs, and went on to disappear, mysteriously.
+You will often hear the Nazca people described as “mysterious”–a mysterious people who left behind mysterious designs, and went on to disappear, mysteriously.

-But a recent study of the Nasca desert suggests a more straightforward explanation for their disappearance.
-The Nasca harvested the haurango tree, a tree with deep roots that help keep moisture in the soil.
-1,500 years ago, when the Nasca population started to decline, the number of huarango trees in the area had been drastically reduced.
+But a recent study of the Nazca desert suggests a more straightforward explanation for their disappearance.
+The Nazca harvested the haurango tree, a tree with deep roots which help keep moisture in the soil.
+1,500 years ago, when the Nazca population started to decline, the number of huarango trees in the area had been drastically reduced.
 Without these trees, the environment became too dry to support its human population.
 This archaeological discovery has been cited in recent discussions about modern environmental preservation.

-Many civilizations settled on the northern coast of Peru because of huge variety of seafood available in that part of the Pacific.
+Many civilizations settled on the Northern Coast of Peru because of the huge variety of seafood available in that part of the Pacific.
 Here, the Humboldt Current collides with some of the warmer currents of the Pacific, making it a good habitat for a wide variety of fish.
 Peru’s northern cities of Trujillo, El Brujo, and Lambayeque are known for their archaeological splendor.